josflesan/SparkMyCV/README.md

-### An Amazing Project
+### SparkMyCV

-This is going to be an amazing project for HTB IX.
+An online GPT-3 powered tool to tailor and format CV to job posting.
+Recipient of an Entrepreneurship Award at Hack the Burgh IX hackathon

 ## 1. Setup